KhangThai3456/SwDesign241105030501/Lab2.md

         this.timecards = new ArrayList<>();
     }

-    /**
-     * Adds a timecard to the employee's record.
-     * @param date the date of the timecard entry
-     * @param hoursWorked the number of hours worked on that date */ public void addTimecard(Date date, double hoursWorked) {
+    public void addTimecard(Date date, double hoursWorked) {
         Timecard timecard = new Timecard(date, hoursWorked);
         timecards.add(timecard);
         System.out.println("Added: " + timecard);
     }

-    /**
-     * Updates an existing timecard's hours.
-     * @param date the date of the timecard to update
-     * @param newHoursWorked the new hours worked to be set */ public void updateTimecard(Date date, double newHoursWorked) {
+    public void updateTimecard(Date date, double newHoursWorked) {
         for (Timecard timecard : timecards) {
             if (timecard.getDate().equals(date)) {